-Utah Academy of Sciences, Arts, and Letters Pilot Program
+Utah Academy of Sciences, Arts, and Letters Program

-New Opportunity to Recruit Paid Undergraduate Research Assistants, Summer 2023 -- All Research Faculty and Staff Eligible!
+Opportunity to Recruit Paid Undergraduate Research Assistants, Summer 2024 -- All Research Faculty and Staff Eligible!

-The Utah Academy of Sciences, Arts, and Letters has given Utah State University’s Office of Research Student Programs the unique opportunity to pilot a summer intensive intended to help build the pipeline for research across the disciplines.
+The Utah Academy of Sciences, Arts, and Letters has given Utah State University’s Office of Research Student Programs the unique opportunity to continue an intensive summer program intended to help build the pipeline for research across the disciplines.

 Summer research opportunities for Utah State undergraduates are numerous and diverse but tend to focus on more advanced students who are already working at a high level.
 This means that students who stand to gain the most from exposure to research (especially first- and second-year students and those transitioning from a 2-year to a 4-year degree program) may be shut out of opportunities during the summer months, when paradoxically they have the most time to explore research.
 Furthermore, for many faculty on a 9-month appointment with significant teaching loads, mentoring student researchers during summer months may not be appealing, as this is the only time during the year that they have to devote to their own research and writing.
 Therefore, this proposal focuses on funding entry-level research experiences for students in support of faculty-led research, especially in areas where external sources of funding for student research support are limited or unavailable.